-The Nutrition Services Department is made up of a team of 24 food service professionals in 4 kitchens who are committed to providing high quality meals to students at an affordable price to families.
+The Nutrition Services Department is made up of a team of 16 food service professionals in four kitchens who are committed to providing high quality meals to students at an affordable price to families.

 Menus are planned to ensure that the USDA requirements are met or exceeded.
 A lunch meal consists of five components: protein, fruit, vegetable, grain, and milk.
 A breakfast meal consists of a protein or grain, fruit, and milk.
-Please see the links on the District’s website for the breakfast and lunch menus.
 A student may refuse certain items, but must take a fruit or vegetable.
-The full price is still charged even if a student declines certain parts of the meal.
+If the minimum components are not chosen by the student, then a la carte pricing applies.

-For questions regarding food service, menu items, or your Infinite Campus account, please contact the Department of Nutrition Services at 440-428-9332 or email Mary.Bender@MadisonSchools.net
+For questions regarding Nutrition Services, menu items, or your Infinite Campus account, please contact the Department of Nutrition Services at 440-428-9332 or email Mary.Bender@MadisonSchools.net

 A new application must be submitted yearly and you must provide meals for your child until your application has been approved.

 If you received a letter from our office stating you have pre-qualified for free meals, you do NOT need to submit an online free or reduced price meal application.